kingluddite/web-dev-notes/wordpress/bootstrap-wordpress-part-2.md

 * add a second category on 1 post to see how multiple categories are displayed

 **Why is comments broken?**

+comments is a way to allow people to add comments.
+We did not activate that template.

+**Why is the link broken when you click on an individual post?**
+We have not created a `single.php` page yet.

 `index.php` is overriding `single.php` which is what the comments links should be going to.